 Vivian Maier, the nanny turned street photographer, who has found fame posthumously, now a subject of the documentary ‘Finding Vivian Maier’ (trailer below), was a recluse in the exaggerated form.
-With a recluse like the film director, Terrence Malick, it is at least known that he directed the Oscar winning film ‘Days of Heaven’ in 1978 and then after a twenty year long hiatus, went on to direct ‘The Thin Red Line’ in 1998.
+The director is Terrence Malick, another recluse.
+It is at least known that he directed the Oscar winning film ‘Days of Heaven’ in 1978 and then after a twenty year long hiatus, went on to direct ‘The Thin Red Line’ in 1998.
 It is further known that he did not bother to pick up the most meaningful award for a film director, the Palme d’Or at the Cannes Film Festival, in 2011.
 In Vivian Maier’s case, up until 2009, when her death notice was published in the Chicago Tribune, nothing existed about her was on the Internet.
 Except for the people that saw her take pictures, nobody else knew that she did and very little was known of her.

 Maloof developed the negatives and tried to get them into galleries with no success.
 It was only after posting them on the internet that the photographs began to demand attention.
 The visceral photographs of, amongst other things, crying babies, a dead horse, rich and poor people are a combination of art and social realism.
 They are reminiscent of street photographers like Henri-Cartier-Bresson, Lisette Model and Andre Kertesz.

 In 2009, Maloof googled Vivian Maier again and found to his surprise an obituary announcing that Vivian Maier had died only a few days before.